U-talk1ng-to-m3/Dogrud/README.md

 -  Hi, I’m Doğukan
--  I’m interested in software
+-  I’m interested in programming

 <!---
 Dogrud/Dogrud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.